hadrienk/nifi-json-flatten/README.md

-# nifi-json-flatten
+# NiFi json flattener

-A NiFi processor that flatten json messages
+A NiFi processor that flatten json messages.